John Hall (physician)

-John Hall (1575 – 25 November 1635) was a physician and son-in-law of William Shakespeare.
+John Hall (1575 – 25 November 1635) was an English physician and son-in-law of William Shakespeare as the husband of Susanna Hall.

 Life

-He was born at Carlton, Bedfordshire and studied at Queens' College, Cambridge from 1589, receiving a B.A. in 1593 and a M.A. in 1597.
+He was born at Carlton, Bedfordshire and studied at Queens' College, Cambridge from 1589, receiving a B.A. in 1593 and an M.A. in 1597.
 He became a physician, although he did not hold an English medical degree; it has been speculated that he studied medicine in France.

 He established a practice in Stratford-upon-Avon, where he was the only doctor in the town.
 He married Shakespeare's daughter Susanna on 5 June 1607.
 They had one daughter, Elizabeth.
 Their home in Stratford, Hall's Croft, is now open to the public.
 After Shakespeare's death, they moved into his former house at New Place.

-Hall appears to have had a close relationship with his father-in-law, as they are recorded being in agreement over a local issue regarding enclosure in 1613.
+Hall appears to have had a close relationship with his father-in-law, as they are recorded as being in agreement over a local issue regarding enclosure in 1613.
 They are also known to have travelled together to London on business in 1614.